 Supermarkets and manufacturers are putting their heads together in a cross-industry group led by plastic recycling charity RECOUP.
-They want to enable the recycling of all black plastic bottles, tubs, trays and pots by the end of 2018.
+They want to enable the eventual recycling of all black plastic bottles, tubs, trays and pots.

 To meet this goal, they plan to expand the use of the alternative black dyes described above and investigate new sorting methods.
 They will also explore opportunities to side-step the issue by using other colours of packaging.

 Waitrose has committed to cutting out black plastic packaging from their own-label products by the end of 2019.
 The supermarket has already removed 65% of black plastic packaging from their fruit and vegetables.